-The Dark Room is out now, my fifth book and second standalone; I’ve just delivered the next Sam Blake and I’m half way through a new idea.
+The Dark Room is out now, my fifth book and second standalone; High Pressure is a spiderweb thriller that links the series and standalones and is a digital exclusive available to preorder now, and Remember My Name is my next standalone thriller out in print in January 2022 with Corvus Atlantic Books.
 I’ve been writing constantly for the past 20+ years – as well as building three companies and parenting.
 There have been lots of blips along the way, but I’ve learned that understanding why something is happening, enables you to look for a solution.

 And learning to listen to that inner voice is vital to your writing success.

 As international bestseller Sinead Moriarty says in the the National Emerging Writer Programme video series I made a few years ago, “if it doesn’t feel right, it’s because it’s probably wrong.”

 We all have days where writing is tough, and some days where we just get totally stuck.
 I believe that ‘writer’s block‘ is our subconscious mind protesting about something.
 It’s putting the brakes on because you’ve gone wrong somewhere and you’re heading off down a path that will result in a lot of words that may be wasted.
 The error could be something a character has said that’s out of character, or something you’ve mentioned that noone in your book could possibly know about because it hasn’t happened yet (we’ve all done that).
 It could be any manner of things – perhaps a character is dominating your story too much, or you’ve made a mistake in your research (or recollection) that could derail your plan.
 Perhaps your timeline has gone off grid and it’s snowing in July or someone is going to school at 2am.
 Go back to where it was working and take a look at what’s there.